• Skip to primary navigation

 My favourite thing about crepes is how easily you can dress them up (or down) - fillings can range from plain through to the fantastical.
 We're keeping it simple in this recipe as the purpose is to introduce you to traditional French crepes with a basic recipe.

 Fun Fact: Crepes are actually so popular in France that February 2nd is known as La Chandeleur (aka.
-Candlemas) or jour des crêpes (literally, ‘day of crepes’).
-If you’re one for fun traditions, hold a gold coin in your dominant hand, and try to flip a crepe (in its pan) using your other hand.
-If you succeed, tradition suggests you’ll have a prosperous year!
+Candlemas) or jour des crรชpes (literally, 'day of crepes').
+If you're one for fun traditions, hold a gold coin in your dominant hand, and try to flip a crepe (in its pan) using your other hand.
+If you succeed, tradition suggests you'll have a prosperous year!

 Sweet vs savoury